top of page

 We often work hard for those goals and make many sacrifices.

-Directing all our efforts to fulfilling the needs of our “surrogate mother”, our partner.
+We ignore our deeper needs for rest and contemplation.
+We focus on the outside world for confirmation and approval.
+We direct all our efforts to fulfilling the needs of our “surrogate mother,” our partner.

-We take care of our financial stability in the future:
+We take care of our financial stability for the future:

 Everything feels like it goes according to plan.